poggit/poggit/README.md

 However, for various reasons, mainly that I am a stubborn Free Software supporter, you can still host a Poggit instance yourself.
 This project is licensed under the Apache license, Version 2.0.
 You can obtain a full copy of this license at the [LICENSE](LICENSE) file.

 Nevertheless, Poggit is open-sourced for developers, not businessmen.
 It is here for developers to improve it, or to learn from it, _"to build software better, **together**"_.
-You are welcome if you want to host Poggit yourself for security reasnos, or for testing.
+You are welcome if you want to host Poggit yourself for security reasons, or for testing.
 But if you are hosting Poggit for profit reasons, **I politely ask you not to do that**.